jwsmith24/aviation-spring-project/journal.md

 CRUD functionality was running, improved pilot controller methods such as `getPilotById` to explicitly handle exceptions in order to return better error messages.

-Updated the Aircraft model to reference a pilot rather than store a string and a Flyway migration was generated to update the table.
+Updated the Aircraft model to reference a pilot rather than store a string and wrote a Flyway migration to update the table columns.

 TDD helped ensure the Aircraft-related classes were updated properly.
 Added a findAllByPilot custom query that leverages JPA's SQL inference to return all the aircraft that a given pilot has flown.